jatkin-wasti/terraform_notes/README.md

           region = var.region
  }
  ```
+### Calling parameters of resources
+- We might need to reference the ID or other infrastrucutre values that haven't
+been created yet
+- Terraform allows us to do this
 ### Using system variables
 - We may wish to obfuscate sensitive information in the terraform file, as we
 don't want information such as AWS keys going on GitHub for everyone to see